KennyVilella/excavator_simulator_mujoco/plugin/soil/README.md

 For more information on the soil simulator, the reader is encouraged to consult the documentation available in its [repository][soil_dyanmics_cpp].
 Here, the content of the soil plugin as well as its typical usage would be described.

-The properties of the simulated grid are obtained fron the various `HField` present in the model.
+The properties of the simulated grid are obtained from the various `HField` present in the model.
 Only the height of the cells should be provided as an input parameter (`cell_size_z`) of the plugin.
 The terrain is then initialized with some noise using the `Init` function of the soil simulator.
 The amplitude of the noise can be set in the plugin instance with the `amp_noise` parameter.